sparkfun/SparkFun_Thing_Plus_NORA-W306/docs/arduino_example_6_microsd.md

-Open the Arduino serial monitor at **115200** baud.
+Open the [Arduino Serial Monitor](https://learn.sparkfun.com/tutorials/terminal-basics/arduino-serial-monitor-windows-mac-linux) at **115200** baud.
 Send a character through the Arduino Serial Monitor.
 You should get a prompt in the Serial Monitor.
 Enter a chararacter (i.e. send <kbd>s</kbd> or any other keyboard character) to start.
 The example will then read the card.
 If the card is compatible, the output will provide information about the microSD card type, create a new file, write text to the file, and then close the file.
 The example will then re-open the file and read the contents of the file.
 You should see the following text in the file: "_testing 3,4,5 wahoo_".
 If the example code is run more than once, you may see the same text repeat a few times.

 <div style="text-align: center;">
   <table>